Individual Therapy for Adults

 -

-It recognises how our past impacts our present, and how our thoughts, feelings, and behaviours are influenced by the unconscious mind.
-Through integrating this approach, you can be supported in developing a deeper understanding of yourself, your patterns, and your beliefs.
+Through this work, you can be supported in developing a deeper understanding of your internal world, your patterns, and your beliefs.

 -

-Humanistic therapy is a person-centred approach that also informs my practice.
-It is grounded in the belief that each individual has inherent value and worth, and that your experiences and perspectives are essential to the therapeutic process.
+Humanistic therapy is a person-centred approach grounded in the belief that each individual has inherent value and worth.

 GETTING STARTED